cockroachdb/docs/decimal.md

 ## Precision and Scale

-To limit a decimal column, use `DECIMAL(precision, scale)`, where `precision` is the maximum count of digits in a whole number, both to the left and right of the decimal point, and `scale` is the maximum count of digits to the right of the decimal point.
+To limit a decimal column, use `DECIMAL(precision, scale)`, where `precision` is the maximum count of digits both to the left and right of the decimal point, and `scale` is the maximum count of digits to the right of the decimal point.

 When inserting a decimal value, if the digits to the right of the decimal point exceed the column's `scale`, CockroachDB rounds to the scale.
 After rounding, if the total count of digits exceeds the column's `precision`, CockroachDB gives an error.